marcantondahmen/automad-adam/README.md

 # Adam

-The Adam theme is a clean and elegant multi-purpose theme.
+The Adam theme is a clean and elegant multi-purpose theme for the [Automad](https://automad.org) CMS.
 It provides several options to display your content.
 Please read below more about the main concepts of this theme.
+Check out the demo page and all available templates [here](https://adam.dev.automad.org).

 ![](https://raw.githubusercontent.com/marcantondahmen/media-files/master/themes/adam/sidebar-left.png)